Physics Certification and Certificate Programs

 Employment Outlook and Salary Information

-Physicists have a good employment outlook, according to the U.S. Bureau of Labor Statistics.
+Physicists have a good employment outlook, according to the U.S. Bureau of Labor Statistics (BLS).
 From 2012-2022, jobs are projected to grow by 10%.
 In May 2014, physicists earned a mean income of $117,300 a year, as reported by the BLS.
-High school physics teachers are expected to have a 6% increase in job growth between 2012 and 2022 and reported a mean annual income of $59,330 in May of 2014.
+High school teachers in general are expected to have a 6% increase in job opportunities between 2012 and 2022 and reported a mean annual income of $59,330 in May of 2014.

 Continuing Education Information